 Composite entities are created from existing Entities into a parent entity.

 Assuming the utterance,

-Does John Smith work in Seattle?, a composite utterance can return entity information of the employee name, and the location in a single parent object.
+Does John Smith work in Seattle?, a composite utterance can return entity information of the employee name

-To wrap the individual entities into a composite, select the first labeled entity (left-most) in the utterance for the composite entity.
-A drop-down list appears showing the choices for this selection.
+To wrap the child entities into a composite entity, select the first labeled entity (left-most) in the utterance for the composite entity.
+A drop-down list appears to show the choices for this selection.

-Select Wrap composite entity from the drop-down list.
+Select Wrap in composite entity from the drop-down list.